vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 # Robot Introduction

-### Official Demo Robots
+### Official Demonstration Robots

 #### Samantha

 Language: American English

-Character Setting: Based on the artificial intelligence companion character from the movie "Her," Samantha is a gentle, lovely, and intellectual girl who is kind and cares for others.
+Character Setting: Based on the AI companion character in the movie "Her," Samantha is a gentle, lovely, and intellectual girl who is kind-hearted and caring for others.

 #### Ethan | Support

 Language: Adaptive to the user's question language

-Ethan is a single-turn knowledge base robot that exists in the Discord user discussion area and can help answer user questions about MyShell.
-This includes product usage, feature explanations, and the crypto-economic system.
+Ethan is a single-turn knowledge base robot that resides in the Discord user discussion area and can help answer users' questions about MyShell, including product usage, feature descriptions, encryption economy systems, and more.

 ### Language Learning